Steadfast economics 101.

 Common Goods Market

 The common goods market uses shins or local coins.
 Players may play this by exchanging actual shins or common goods in shins value.
 I usually don’t present these scenes in detail.
-Players substract shins or equipment, get the goods and we move on.
+Players subtract shins or equipment from their inventory, get the goods and we move on.

 For cyphers, io, and low-level iotum, wealthy merchants, caravans, major city markets or Aeon Priests may have equivalent goods available for trade.
 These scenes are always played out as NPCs bartering with player characters.
 My players need to work the NPCs to get a good deal.